-Squash Croquettes – Squash croquettes are an old country favorite.
+Squash croquettes are an old Southern country favorite.
 I love them, and typically make them most often when squash is in abundance but, why wait?
-We are so fortunate to have access to fresh produce year-round and these golden crispy cakes are a fantastic way to get veggies into the kids.
+We're so fortunate to have access to fresh produce year-round and these golden crispy cakes are a fantastic way to get veggies into the kids.

-I like to serve a special sauce on the side for dipping.
+I definitely like to have a special sauce to serve on the side for dipping.
 One of the sauces I use is the Creamy Sriracha Dipping Sauce that I make for my onion strings.
 Homemade Yum Yum Sauce or marinara sauce both work beautifully as well.
-It serves up that fresh from the garden goodness that I grew-up watching my Daddy grow.
-You just can’t beat straight from the vine to the plate.
-It simply doesn’t get any better than that.
+Then my go-to recipe for Comeback Sauce just may be the ticket.
+Squash croquettes serve-up that fresh from the garden goodness that I grew-up watching my Daddy grow.
+You just can't beat straight from the vine to the plate.
+It simply doesn't get any better than that.

 - 4 cup shredded yellow squash

 - 1 medium sweet onion finely diced

 - ¼ cup grated Parmesan cheese

 - 1 teaspoon garlic powder

 - 4 tablespoon vegetable oil